 Texas Folklife Community Folklife Fellowship

-Fellows will receive a stipend and free training in oral history, produce a documentary podcast episode, and teach a community workshop in their region.
+Fellows receive a stipend and free training in oral history, produce a documentary podcast episode, and teach a community workshop in their region.
 The program seeks participants from the diverse regions and communities of the state of Texas.
-8 participants will be selected from across the state.
+8-10 participants are selected from across the state.